gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 servers by using the <code>server</code> element.</p>

-For a full list of options to set on the client and especially on the `Pool`, see the [[spring-data-gemfire-name] Schema](../appendix/appendix-schema.html) and [Client/Server Configuration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/topologies_and_comm-cs_configuration-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For a full list of options to set on the client and especially on the `Pool`, see the [Spring Data for VMware GemFire Schema](../appendix/appendix-schema.html) and [Client/Server Configuration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/topologies_and_comm-cs_configuration-chapter_overview.html) in the GemFire product documentation.

 #### Client Interests

-To minimize network traffic, each client can separately define its own 'interests' policies, indicating to [vmware-gemfire-short-name] the data it actually requires.
-In [spring-data-gemfire-name], 'interests' can be defined for each client Region separately.
+To minimize network traffic, each client can separately define its own 'interests' policies, indicating to GemFire the data it actually requires.
+In Spring Data for VMware GemFire, 'interests' can be defined for each client Region separately.
 Both key-based and regular expression-based interest types are supported.